billstorms1/PersonalProjects/README.md

 # PersonalProjects

 This will be a repo for my personal projects.
-Currently this just consists of my TransitTestConsole.
+Currently this just consists of the TransitTestConsole.